 Mr. Tsao has served on numerous maritime and non-profit organisations.
 Notably, he served for seven years as Chairman of Intercargo, an international dry cargo shipping organisation.
 He also created a number of platforms to promote collaboration between the maritime industry, regulators and related non-profit organisations.
 At present, he remains an Executive Committee member of Intercargo.

-Wai Chiew has over 20 years of experience in global investment management and strategic business development, having been active in leading various companies on transformational growth strategies, fundraising and M&A. In his previous roles at Temasek and other funds, he has led and managed investments across multiple industries and geographies, deploying capital for institutions as well as multiple family offices.
-Given his passion in building disruptive new ventures, he thoroughly enjoyed commercialising biomedical and engineering deep tech ventures from Singapore’s public research institutes while at A*STAR, and also co-founded an advanced technology accelerator supported by the Singapore Government.
+Wai Chiew has over 25 years of experience in global investment management and strategic business development, actively leading various companies on transformational growth strategies, fundraising and M&A. In his previous roles at Temasek and other funds, he has led and managed investments across multiple industries and geographies, deploying capital for institutions as well as multiple family offices.

 Janet has over 15 years of experience in early-stage and private equity investments, debt restructuring and business development across investment institutions, family offices, MNCs and start-ups.
 Having co-founded an education technology start-up and been the pioneering member of a health technology start-up, Janet is passionate in the creation of new solutions and businesses that deliver positive and tangible impact to the people it serves.